The Position This is a continuous filing exam. The next filing cut-offs are at 5:00 pm on:9/18/20, 3/19/21, 9/17/21

-- Effects of waste material on water quality and land quality and the interactions of waste with the environment
+- Effects of waste material on water quality & land quality and the interactions of waste with the environment

-- Environmental practices with special reference to their general effect on public health and the quality of the environment
+- Environmental practices with special reference to their general effect on public health & the quality of the environment

-- Laws, codes, regulations, and policies affecting the department's operations and programs
+- Laws, codes, regulations, and policies affecting the department's operations & programs

-- Principles, practices and techniques of customer service
+- Principles, procedures and practices of fact-finding, interviewing, and customer service

 - Statistical methods and analysis